Necronomicon (film): The Cold

-Dale suspects the woman he is talking to is not Emily's daughter, but Emily herself, having contracted a disease from Dr. Madden during intercourse.
-Emily reveals he is right, and that she is still pregnant, hoping one day that her baby may be born.
-She also reveals that she has continued murdering for spinal fluid, and chooses to keep a supply stockpiled.
+Dale deduces the woman he is talking to is not Emily's daughter, but Emily herself, having contracted a disease from Richard during intercourse.
+Emily is still pregnant, hoping one day that her baby may be born, and has continued murdering for spinal fluid.
 Dale realizes his coffee has been drugged as an aged Lena approaches him, brandishing a syringe.